xxoolm/LuaNode/LuaNode_Esp32/LuaNode32/examples/README.md

 * **lcd_nokia5110_driver**: A sample to show how to drive _Nokia5110_ LCD.
 The sample output some characters to LCD.

+* **ble_led_control**: A sample to show how to create BLE client and BLE server.
+In this sample, the client send notify to server each 2 seconds.
+When the server receives the notification, the server will turn on/off the blue LED on board according to the notification value.
+		To test this sample, you have to prepare two ESP32 dev-board.

 ## HOW TO BUILD THE EXAMPLES

 Copy the app_main.c within each example to the `main` folder within LuaNode32,